rogue707Dev/django-gdaps/README.md

 urlpatterns += PluginManager.collect_urls()
 ```
 GDAPS then loads and imports all available plugins' urls.py files, collects
-their urlpatterns and merges them into the global one.
+their `urlpatterns` variables and merges them into the global one.

 ## Contributing